MicrosoftDocs/win32/desktop-src/wia/-wia-iwiadispatchitem-width.md

 ---
-Description: The width, in pixels, of the item.
+description: The width, in pixels, of the item.
 Read only. ms.assetid: 4e636b76-af16-4fc1-8b88-2e0a2a24f841
 title: Item.Width property
 ms.topic: reference